0x9u/blackboxbackend/whats left.md

 - show member count

+- THERE MAY BE A RACE CONDITION WITH GUILD PROFILE PICTURES AS ADMINS CAN CHANGE CONCURRENTLY SOMEHOW

+v2.0

+- add reactions

+- add replys

+- add friend restrictions

 - add public guilds
     - sort by member count or new
-        - add guild bumping in future
+        - add guild bumping
+            - sort by timestamps

 # PRIORITY
 - Clean up sql database